A universal vision transformer for fast calorimeter simulations: Methods

 \subsubsection{Energy network.}

 The original CaloDREAM energy network built an embedding vector for each energy ratio from the incident energy and the energy ratios from the previous layers.
 Sampling from this network required the sequential generation of layer energies, hence solving an ODE for each energy ratio.
 We accelerate the generation, especially for small batch sizes, by avoiding this autoregressive sampling in favor of a parallel sampling of the full velocity vector.
 The construction of the conditional information is unchanged.
-A transformer encoder-decoder network takes as inputs the energy $u$-vector and the global shower information $C$.
-The encoder processes an embedding vector of fixed size $l$ constructed as
+A standard transformer encoder-decoder network takes as inputs the energy $u$-vector and the global shower information $C$.
+We represent the input of the transformer as a sequence with fixed-length embedding vectors.
+The embedding vector is manually constructed from the input quantity of interest to which we append a one-hot encoding, and a zero-padding vector.
+The one-hot encoding is necessary to discriminate between the different inputs, while the zero-padding ensures that the input embedding vector has the correct length.
+We use this approach to construct the input vector for both the transformer encoder and decoder.
+While using learnable embedding vectors is also possible, we did not observe any improvements during evaluation.
+For the encoder, each term of the sequence corresponds to a global condition of the shower.
+Setting the length to $l$, the encoder embedding vector is constructed as

-where the index $i$ runs over the number of conditions, the one-hot encoding vector specifies the encoded global variable, and the zeros act as a zero-padding vector.
-Similarly, the input vector for the decoder network is constructed as
+where the index $i$ runs over the number of conditions.
+The full encoder is a series of multi-head self-attention blocks implemented in the following way

+where MultiHead SA is a multi-headed self-attention~\cite{vaswani2017attention}, and the Residual step adds the output of the previous function to the inputs~\cite{he2015deepresiduallearningimage}.
+Additionally, we use LayerNorm~\cite{ba2016layernormalization}, rectified linear units (ReLU)~\cite{Nair2010RectifiedLU}, and Linear is a standard linear transformation with learnable weights and biases.
+For the decoder, we use the output of the transformer encoder and the sequence of embedded $u$-variables.
+Such embedding follows a similar logic and is constructed as

+The transformer decoder is a series of layers with a self-attention operation, a cross-attention between the embedding vector and the output of the transformer encoder, and an MLP block.
+The main ingredients for the transformer encoder are

-The final output embedding vector is computed from a cross-attention step between the encoder and decoder latent vectors.
-Unlike the original CaloDREAM, we encode the conditional information in a single step, which means that the vector $c$ is written as
+Our first update to the network includes the encoding of the energy information in a single forward pass.
+In formulas, we extract the condition $c$ as

-where $N$ is the number of detector layers.
+where $L$ is the number of detector layers.
 We finally pass this information to a multi-layer perceptron (MLP) with two linear layers and a sigmoid linear unit non-linearity, which predicts the full velocity field.
 Altogether, at each time step, we require a single network prediction during both training and inference, which can be written as

 where $\mathcal{F}$ indicates a Gaussian Fourier projection, typically used to encode the time information~\cite{tancik2020fourierfeaturesletnetworks}.
 The training hyperparameters of the energy network are given in~\labelcref{app:hyperparams}.